gnrfan/extract-values/README.md

 * **strip_values** - When True calls strip() for each value removing whitespace
 * **delimiters** - A sequence with only the opening and closing delimiters

+In order to install this package from [PyPi](http://pypi.python.org) you can run any of these commands:

+    easy_install extract-values

+or

+    pip install extract-values

-This module can be installed directly from Github using pip with the following command:
+This library can also be installed directly from Github with the following command:

     pip install git+ssh://git@github.com/gnrfan/extract-values.git